Mezzanine Finance is a layer of debt between senior debt and equity.

 - Business in Vancouver (BIV) – is an award-winning weekly newspaper serving Greater Vancouver since 1989.

-- Alberta Venture Magazine – is where the province’s business community continually turns for the most up-to-date news, developments and opportunities shaping Alberta business.
+- Alberta Venture Magazine – the most up-to-date news, developments and opportunities shaping Alberta business.

-- Edmonton Economic Development Corporation (EEDC) – wholly owned by the City of Edmonton, is strategically focused on Edmonton’s economic future.
+- Edmonton Economic Development Corporation (EEDC) – is strategically focused on Edmonton’s economic future.